d1anas0/d1anas0/README.md

 ### Hi There! 👋

-Diana is my name, and as you can see I'm an emerging Web Developer, UX designer.
+Call me D, an emerging Web Developer, UX designer :smirk:.

 I have a degree in both **Psychology** and **Food Science & Nutrition**, and has had a successful career in food safety management.
 However, I was craving a career where I could flex my lateral thinking muscles; be in environments where we can try things, explore new, crazy, or even the worst ideas!
 Have fun, and also make the magic happen.
 So, I retrained as a web developer, and is also studying design.